TranslatorSRI/TranslatorTestingModel/CONTRIBUTING.md

-# Contributing to test-case-schema
+# Contributing to the Translator Testing Model schema

 :+1: First of all: Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to test-case-schema.
+The following is a set of guidelines for contributing to Translator Testing Model.
 These guidelines are not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.